deuriib/deuriib/README.md

 [![pages-build-deployment](https://github.com/deuriib/deuriib/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/deuriib/deuriib/actions/workflows/pages/pages-build-deployment)

-### Software Engineer | Full Stack .NET & Angular Developer
+### Software Engineer

 I'm a highly experienced Software Engineer with a passion for designing and implementing efficient, scalable, and maintainable software systems.
-With over 8 years of hands-on experience, I specialize in full-stack development using C#, .NET, and Angular, and have a proven track record of delivering robust solutions for complex challenges.
+With over 8 years of hands-on experience, I specialize in full-stack development using C# .NET, NodeJs and Angular, and have a proven track record of delivering robust solutions for complex challenges.

 My expertise lies in backend development, system design, and building resilient applications that can handle substantial traffic.
 I'm also deeply experienced with Microsoft Azure, various databases, and modern development methodologies.